zupta/slate/source/includes/_expected_date_of_delivery.md

 Parameter | Type | Description
 --------- | ---- | -----------
 cp_id | integer | courier partner id
+awb | char | awb for which expected delivery date is to be calculated

 List of courier partners is present at:
 <a href="http://track.clickpost.in/courier_partner" target="_blank">http://track.clickpost.in/courier_partner</a>